EWTN: Conflict with Pope Francis

-Case of Francis Mary Stone
+Francis Mary Stone

-In 2007, Francis Mary Stone, an ordained Catholic priest who hosted the network's show Life On The Rock, was suspended from the network after it was revealed that he violated his vow of celibacy and fathered a child with EWTN employee Christina Presnell.
+In 2007, Francis Mary Stone, an ordained Catholic priest who hosted the network's show Life On The Rock, was suspended from the network after it was revealed that he violated his vow of celibate chastity and fathered a child with EWTN employee Christina Presnell.
 Stone was forced on leave of absence, and Presnell was fired from EWTN.
 By 2018, he was reported to be suspended from his religious order.

 Gloria Purvis

 In summer 2020, the network came under fire from listeners for its "Morning Glory" show, a radio program hosted by Gloria Purvis and Deacon Harold Burke-Sivers (both African American), and Msgr Charles Pope, among other guest hosts.
 In the wake of the murder of George Floyd, Purvis became known for defending anti-racist measures around the country in response, while the more conservative Burke-Sivers, Pope, and another priest opposed the measures and Purvis' sentiments.

 Listeners from EWTN's largest radio affiliate, Guadalupe Radio Network, complained about the alleged "conflicts" and GRN suspended the show in response, making headlines in Catholic media and elsewhere.
 Purvis was interviewed by the New York Times concerning the controversy, and EWTN initially expressed support for her and said the show would continue to be produced despite the suspension (which was in fact permanent).

 In December 2020, however, the network canceled the show without explanation, occasioning accusations of racism.
-Purvis was hired for her own podcast affiliated with America Media in 2021.
+By 2021 Purvis had been hired, by an EWTN competitor, to produce her own podcast affiliated with the more centrist US Catholic publisher America Media.

-Papal Pro Ecclesia et Pontifice award

-In 2009, the Holy See bestowed the Pro Ecclesia et Pontifice award on Mother Angelica and the leaders of EWTN to express gratitude for their service to the Catholic Church.

 Viewership

 EWTN is the largest religious media network in the world, and it says it has a reach of a quarter-billion people in 140 countries.
-The network is unrated in the United States, though various articles cite millions of viewers watch per month.
-On YouTube and other social media platforms, EWTN has more than 1,000,000 active followers and online viewers.
+"EWTN's U.S. cable audience swells during coverage of Easter Sunday Mass and other special events, but is relatively small on a day-to-day basis, reaching an average of 21,500 daily U.S. households in 2024.
+That's about the same as five years earlier, according to Comscore data.
+It draws additional viewers on its website, where visitors can stream content for free - roughly 174,000 average monthly unique viewers in 2024 - and reaches another 3.4 million subscribers and followers through its social media platforms".
 EWTN is also available on demand on streaming services Roku, Kindle, and Apple TV.
-EWTN's Internet site is viewed three to four million times monthly, according to SimilarWeb.
-In the United States, EWTN is available through most cable and satellite providers with a reach of around 70 million households.
+EWTN's website is viewed three to four million times monthly, according to SimilarWeb.
+In 2025, after the death of Pope Francis, "Comscore said more than 40,000 U.S. households watched Francis' funeral on EWTN's cable channel, compared to more than 1 million on the ABC television network.
+An EWTN spokesperson said online streaming in English and Spanish combined had generated 30 million YouTube views since Francis' death."
 EWTN had an annual revenue of $64,946,744 in 2019, and has received an 84.3 (out of 100) overall score and rating from Charity Navigator.